reservoirpy/reservoirpy/docs/source/user_guide/create_new_node.rst

 ================================

 Subclassing the :py:class:`Node` to create a custom operator takes only a few steps to be done and operational.
-Sublasses of :py:class:`Node` can then be used as any other node instances.
+Subclasses of :py:class:`Node` can then be used as any other node instances.

 Create a ``forward`` function